replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Bug Fixes {#bug-fixes-1-98-1}
 * Fixes an issue where multiple copies of the same Kubernetes resource (for example, the same `kind` and `name`) were deduplicated even if they had a different namespace.
 This deduplication resulted in the app manager deploying only one of the resources to the cluster.
 * Fixes an issue that caused config updates to fail when the user did not provide a value for a required config item with a default value, even if the item was hidden.
-* Fixes an issue where switching the license to a different channel did not fetch the current release on that channel if the number of releases were the same on both channels.
+* Fixes an issue where switching the license to a different channel did not fetch the current release on that channel if the number of releases was the same on both channels.

 ## 1.98.0